library(ggplot2)

 R can be used with RStudio, which is a graphical user interface that allows you to do the following:

-R comes with community that helps in the development of R resources.
+This R Community helps in the development of R resources

 library(ggplot2) ggplot(mpg, aes(x=displ, y=hwy)) + geom_point()